Joaquin Phoenix is already drawing Oscar buzz for his role in Joker Movie – here’s everything we know about the upcoming film.

 There might be a punchline embedded in that name, but Joker is dispensing with the mystery surrounding the character’s real name.
 This sets it apart from previous Joker tales like The Dark Knight and The Killing Joke, the defining Joker comic book story by Alan Moore and Brian Bolland.
 In each, the character is treated as unknowable – even in The Killing Joke, the extended flashbacks of a failed comedian embarking on a life of crime are later revealed to be unreliable – with his name obscured.
 In 1989’s Batman, he was given the name “Jack Napier,” which became the character’s real name in comic-book continuity for a time.
 But in giving Joker this new name, Phillips and Silver boldly announce the movie will not be as ambiguous about the character’s background as The Dark Knight.
 Which is probably a good idea as The Dark Knight was the definitive screen take on the unknowable, force-of-nature character.

 In the film, Arthur (Phoenix) will be a “man disregarded by society,” in a story the studio considers both a “gritty character study” and a “broader cautionary tale.”
-Marc Maron, who also appears in the film, recently echoed the sentiment, adding that the story is more “intimate” and specific in scope than superhero films he made fun of in the past.
+Marc Maron, who also appears in the film, echoed the sentiment when asked about the project, adding that the story is more “intimate” and specific in scope than superhero films he made fun of in the past.
 Additionally, the studio made clear Arthur is a failed comedian who, through the events of the film, becomes the infamous criminal mastermind.
+And as the recent trailer suggests, his swing toward crime will come after a rather public humiliation.

 According to Maron, Phoenix lost himself in the role, as often seems to happen when actors play the Joker.
 Prior to Phoenix, Leto made headlines with pranks “perpetrated” by his Joker on the set of Suicide Squad.
 Heath Ledger’s iconic take on the character was lauded with an Academy Award, but decompressing from the role left him unable to get more than an hour’s sleep in the months leading up to his tragic and untimely death.